-Chanup Jeung is a Ph.D. student in Health Policy at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
-His research interests are health policies on chronic diseases, impacts of the Affordable Care Act on health care demands and on hospital’s behavior, and program evaluation (Micro-econometrics).
+Chanup Jeung is a Ph.D.
+Candidate in Health Policy at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
+His research interests are healthcare delivery systems, payment reform (focusing on Accountable Care Organizations), health economics, and program evaluation (Micro-econometrics).
 Under the supervision of Dr. Len Nichols, he has been working on the project “Collaborative Approach to Public Good Investments: A Feasibility Study.”
 His prior projects at CHPRE include “Developing Bundled Payments for High-Risk Medicaid Moms in Virginia” and “Reducing Ethnic Disparities in Health Outcomes Among Uninsured Patients Through Payment Reform.”
 Before his doctoral studies at Mason, he spent over six years working at Citibank Korea and Samsung Card Company as a corporate credit analyst.
 He earned a Master of International Development Policy from Duke University in 2012 and a Bachelor of Business Administration from Yonsei University, Seoul, in 2006.
+Chanup’s personal website.